riad-mammadov/React-The-Complete-Guide-Course/README.md

 ---------------------------------------

-## Getting Started
-Instructions on how to get the project setup and running on your local machine.
+## Instructions on how to get the project setup and running on your local machine:

 ### Clone the repository:
 git clone https://github.com/riad-mammadov/React-The-Complete-Guide-Course